kubedb/docs/docs/guides/postgres/concepts/postgres-gitops.md

 ### spec.configuration.secretName

 `spec.configuration.secretName` is an optional field that allows users to provide custom configuration for PostgreSQL.
-This field accepts a [`VolumeSource`](https://github.com/kubernetes/api/blob/release-1.11/core/v1/types.go#L47).
-You can use any Kubernetes supported volume source such as `configMap`, `secret`, `azureDisk` etc. To learn more about how to use a custom configuration file see [here](/docs/guides/postgres/configuration/using-config-file.md).
+This field accepts a secret name that holds the custom configuration parameters.
 > Updating this field will create a [`Reconfigure`](/docs/guides/postgres/reconfigure/overview.md) OpsRequest by GitOps operator.

 ### spec.podTemplate